cosileone/MBTA-App/ReadMe.txt

 $ make run

-Once the application is running, simply press the "Fetch Train Data" button located at the bottom of the application window.
+After you have entered your destinations using the drop-down menus and/or by entering them by hand, simply press the "Plan My Trip!" button located at the bottom of the application window.
+You will be taken to the Itinerary view, where it will show you all the train information.

 ——————————————————————————————————————————————————————————————————

+To make sure the data collection is working, simply type:

+$ make test

+and watch as the data gets displayed before you.